lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

     === "Question 4"
         Run the same checks as above on this assembly and see if it improved, if not, why did it not improve?
     === "Answer 4"
-        MTB has highly repetitive regions which makes gap closing challenging, even with high quality paired end reads, this is the limitation of short read assemblies.
+        MTB has highly repetitive regions, which makes gap closing challenging.
+Even with high-quality paired-end reads, this is the limitation of short-read assemblies.

 ## Advanced Topics